Blog · Approx. 8 minute read

 Before we look more closely at BNPL for business, let’s briefly look at B2C BNPL for more context.

-Business-to-consumer (B2C) BNPL
+Business-to-Consumer (B2C) BNPL

 Business-to-Business (B2B) BNPL

 Business-to-business (B2B) BNPL is BNPL tailored for companies working in the B2B space.
+It is particularly popular in the growing B2B eCommerce field.

 For example, a small business that supplies retailers might want to purchase $5,000 worth of goods from a wholesalers.
 Using BNPL, they can pay off their purchase over 6 months.